GridOPTICS/GridPACK/src/applications/rtpr/IMPLEMENTATION.md

 Final Dynamic Simulation Rating: 1.640000
 ```

-If the system hits and upper or lower bound when performing the rating
+If the system hits an upper or lower bound when performing the rating
 calculations, some additional lines may appear in the output (these can also be
 found by searching on `Rating`).